 Bounce and Bella – the Origin Story

-Bounce and Bella is run by just two families and created by childhood friends Darren Clunie and Tom Irvine (me).
+Bounce and Bella is run by just two families and created by childhood friends Darren Clunie (me) and Andy Irvine.

 As kids we spent much of our time playing footie, and our dogs were just hairy siblings that were wonderfully hilarious and unpredictable parts of the team (no xbox, no internet – just football, dogs and some mighty fine nettle-whacking sticks).